 All applications must be submitted online, in English, through our portal by February 28, 2022.
 Applications or related materials submitted via email, postal mail, in person, or through any application portal other than the one on the National Gallery’s official website are not accepted.
 There is no fee to apply to any of the internships.

 - A letter (single-spaced, about 750 words) to the selection committee stating your reasons for participating in the museum training program at the National Gallery of Art at this point in your education or career.
 It should include what you hope to achieve from the experience, what you feel you can contribute to the department(s) in which you are interested, and how such an experience would further your education and career plans.

 - A résumé or curriculum vitae of education, professional experience, honors, awards, and publications.

 - Contact information for two references.
 One of these references must be someone who knows you in an academic context (either a professor or instructor).
 After you have submitted the name, title, and email address of your references, they will automatically be emailed instructions for uploading their letters online.
 We strongly encourage references to submit letters in English.

 The deadline for all application materials, including transcripts and letters of recommendation, is February 28 at 5:00 p.m.
 (EST).

-We recommend that you edit your application carefully before submitting, and perhaps ask one of your instructors or professors to look over your personal statement.
-If you are unsure about how to write a personal statement, or what writing sample to submit, consider contacting the career services center at your college or university for guidance.
+We recommend that you edit and proofread your application carefully before submitting it, and perhaps ask one of your instructors or professors to look over your personal statement.
+If you are unsure about how to write a personal statement or are uncertain which writing sample to submit, consider contacting the career services center at your college or university for guidance.